gxelab/psite/README.md

 ---------------------------------------

 #### Other information
-Please use the [issues](https://github.com/gxelab/psite/issues) panel for questions related to PSite, bug reports or feauture fequests.

-If you find PSite helpful, please cite it with the zenodo doi:
+Please use the [issues](https://github.com/gxelab/psite/issues) panel for questions related to `PSite`, bug reports or feauture fequests.
+If you find `PSite` helpful, please cite it with the zenodo doi: [10.5281/zenodo.7046270](https://doi.org/10.5281/zenodo.7046270).
-> Hong Zhang, Yue Chang, Tianyu Lei, 2022, [10.5281/zenodo.7046270](https://doi.org/10.5281/zenodo.7046270).